 In modern cryptography, the security of encryption depends not on the encryption method (or algorithm) but the secrecy of the keys used for encryption and decryption.

-RSA introduced the concept of a public key that would be used and known by anyone to encrypt a message and a private key that would be kept secret and used to decrypt the message encrypted with the public key.
+RSA introduced the concept of a public-private key pair for encryption.
+The public key is used to encrypt data, which can then only be decrypted with the corresponding private key.
 Although the two keys are mathematically related, calculating the private key from the public is extremely complex and time-consuming, thanks to a mathematical problem called prime factorization.
 The RSA algorithm also laid down the foundations for modern authentication methods as the use of a private-public key pair was perfect for identifying if the sender is who he says he is and also ensured better safety in messaging.

 Modern encryption is a part of our everyday lives, and it happens every second without most people being aware of it.
 But why is encryption used so often today?